jbmagination/umber/magenta/docs/main.md

 -------------------

 - `iframe` requires embedly in some cases
-- I did not utilize embeds on Reddit even though they are offered
 - Killing embeds makes loading faster
 - Links will allow use of CSS `:focus` or `:active`
 - Not all links can be embedded